Brian M. Salzberg

 Brian M. Salzberg is an American neuroscientist, biophysicist and professor.
-He is Professor of Neuroscience and of Physiology at the Perelman School of Medicine, University of Pennsylvania.
+He is professor of Neuroscience and of Physiology at the Perelman School of Medicine, University of Pennsylvania.

-Salzberg's research has been focused in the area of Neuroscience and Biophysics.
-Together with Lawrence B. Cohen, Salzberg has contributed significantly to the optical imaging revolution since the 1970s, prior to which electrophysiology was limited to direct impalement of neurons in the brain with blind probes.
-He pioneered the application of optical methods that he developed with Cohen to problems in cell physiology and neuroscience.

-Salzberg is also credited with the first recording of electrical activity and characterization of the ionic basis of the action potential in vertebrate nerve terminals, the description of rapid light scattering changes, and intrinsic fluorescence changes from mammalian nerve terminals and with Amiram Grinvald, the first intracellular staining with voltage sensitive dyes.

-Salzberg is a Fellow of the American Association for the Advancement of Science, the American Physical Society, and the Optical Society of America.
+Salzberg is a fellow of the American Association for the Advancement of Science, the American Physical Society, and the Optical Society of America.

-Education and early training
+Education

-Salzberg received his B.S. (magna cum laude) from Yale College in 1963.
+Salzberg received his B.S. from Yale College in 1963.
 In 1965, he received his A.M. and in 1972, his Ph.D., both from Harvard University.
-In 1971, he joined the Yale University, School of Medicine for Post Doctoral Research in Physiology.
-In 1972, he also joined the Marine Biological Laboratory, Wood Hole as an Investigator and continued working there in the summers until 1994.
+In 1971, he joined the Yale University, School of Medicine for post doctoral research in Physiology.
+In 1972, he joined the Marine Biological Laboratory, Wood Hole as an investigator and continued working there in the summers until 1994.

-In 1974, Salzberg received a National Research Council Travel Fellowship to attend the International Congress of Physiological Sciences in New Delhi.
-He received the STEPS Fellowship from the Marine Biological Laboratory for two years in 1977 and 1978.

 Career

-Salzberg joined the University of Pennsylvania as assistant professor in 1975, becoming associate professor in 1980 and full professor in 1982.
-He is currently Professor of Neuroscience and of Physiology at the University of Pennsylvania.
+In 1975, Salzberg joined the University of Pennsylvania as faculty and been there since.
+He is currently professor of Neuroscience and of Physiology at the University of Pennsylvania.

-In 1986, Salzberg was elected to the Council of the Society of General Physiologists and served there until 1988.
-He was elected to the Council and to the Executive Board of the Biophysical Society in 1987 and served there for three years.
-He was re-elected to the Council of Biophysical Society in 1998 and re-elected to the Executive Board for two years in 2000.
+In 1986, Salzberg was elected to the council of the Society of General Physiologists and served there until 1988.
+He was elected to the council and to the Executive Board of the Biophysical Society in 1987 and served there for three years.
+He was re-elected to the council of Biophysical Society in 1998 and re-elected to the executive board for two years in 2000.

-Salzberg was an Associate Editor of the Biophysical Journal from 2012 to 2019 and was appointed as an Associate Editor of Neurophotonics in 2013.
-He has served on the Editorial Boards of the Journal of General Physiology, and of Cellular and Molecular Neurobiology.
-He has also served on the Editorial Boards of Cell Biochemistry and Biophysics, Archives of Medical Science (Poland), ISRN Biophysics, and Frontiers in Neuroscience.